Skip to ContentSkip to Navigation

 SUZUKI BRASS FOR CHILDREN

 The Suzuki Brass for Children program at ASU is for children, ages 4 and up, and is an opportunity to learn about and experience music-making at a young age.
 The program is taught by ASU music professor, Dr. Brenda Luchsinger, and introduces little ones to the Suzuki method that is often used to teach young children violin.
-Students meet for weekly after school group lessons at ASU.
+Students meet for weekly for after-school group lessons at ASU.
 Child-size trumpets and french horns are provided for student use.

 S4C